danielkinguk/discovery/solutions-list.md

 This is a rough list of many work items that may be considered relevant to DAWN.

 It is categorised on two axes:
-   - IETF I-D exists or not
+   - IETF I-D exists or work is external to the IETF
    - DNS-based or not

+Note that there can be some overlap, e.g.:
+   - Work is mainly in an external body, but there is an I-D that describes all or part of it
+   - Work assumes some base discovery using DNS, but does most of the solution in a different protocol

 The order of presentation has no import.